raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 ## Namespaces
 - A kubernetes construct that holds elements like deployments and pods
 - All resources in Kubernetes are assigned to a namespace
-- Kubernetes cluster control resources are based on the kube-system namespace
+- Kubernetes cluster control resources are based on the **kube-system** namespace, to isolate them from the user and to prevent you from accidentally deleting or modifying them.
-- user-facing resources are on the kube-public namespace
+- user-facing resources(resources that should be available to all users) are on the **kube-public** namespace
 - You can create namespaces for different resource groups, like dev or prod
 - You can assign access rules and resources to each namespace
 - Elements on the same namespace can reach each other by common name, like db-service